tarwn/lessthandot-hugo/blogs/content/posts/2013-12-05-we-re-sorry-there-was.md

 ---
-title: We’re Sorry, There Was An Error and We’re Clueless Monkeys
+title: We're Sorry, There Was An Error and We're Clueless Monkeys
 author: Eli Weinstock-Herman (tarwn)
 type: post
 date: -001-11-30T00:00:00+00:00